matthewfeickert/nvidia-gpu-ml-library-test/README.md

 ## Testing

+### Detect GPU

+For all of the ML libaries you can now run the `x_detect_GPU.py` tests which test that the library can properly access the GPU and CUDA, where `x` is the library name/nickname.

+### MNIST

+For all of the ML libraries you can run a simple MNIST test by running `x_MNIST.py`, where `x` is the library name/nickname.

+### Monitoring

-It is worthwhile in another terminal watching the GPU performance with `nvidia-smi` while running tests
+It is worthwhile in another terminal to watch the GPU performance with `nvidia-smi` while running tests

 ```
-watch --interval 1 nvidia-smi
+watch --interval 0.5 nvidia-smi
 ```

 ## Notes